Emmet Cohen: Career

-Cohen is primarily known for his work in jazz, although he has also studied European art music (classical music) extensively, an influence apparent in his technique, occasional improvisational "quotes", and technical mastery of the keyboard.
-He has performed with Christian McBride, Herlin Riley, Brian Lynch, Ron Carter, Jimmy Cobb, Albert "Tootie" Heath, Joe Lovano, Eddie Henderson, and George Coleman.
+Cohen is primarily known for his work in jazz, although he has also studied European art music (classical music) extensively, an influence apparent in his technique, occasional improvisational "quotes", and technical mastery of the keyboard as well as producing ragtime music, Tin Pan Alley, and swing.
+He has performed with Christian McBride, Herlin Riley, Brian Lynch, Ron Carter, Jimmy Cobb, Albert "Tootie" Heath, Joe Lovano, Eddie Henderson, and George Coleman, among others.
 As a bandleader, Cohen tours with his band, the Emmet Cohen Trio, with various collaborators, including Russell Hall, Kyle Poole, Phillip Norris, and Joe Farnsworth.

 In 2010, while a student at the Frost School of Music, Cohen recorded and self-released his debut album, In the Element.
 In 2011, during his senior year, he won the Kathleen T. and Philip B. Phillips, M.D., Jazz Piano Competition, a nationally recognized jazz performance competition for undergraduate and graduate students at colleges and universities throughout the United States sponsored by the University of West Florida.

 In 2011, after placing third in the Thelonious Monk International Piano Competition, held annually at the Kennedy Center's Eisenhower Theater in Washington, D.C., Cohen and the two other finalists were invited to a meet and greet at the Oval Office on September 13, 2011, with President Barack Obama.

-After graduating from the University of Miami in 2012, Cohen returned to New York and completed a Master of Music in 2014 at the Manhattan School of Music, which he attended on a full merit scholarship.
+After graduating from the University of Miami in 2012, Cohen returned to New York and completed a Master of Music in 2014 at the Manhattan School of Music, which he attended on a full-ride merit scholarship.
 While there, he released his second and third albums, Infinity (2013), recorded in Italy, and Questioned Answered (2014).
-In JazzTimes, Bryan Lynch wrote, "Lots of young pianists have chops and energy, but Cohen also has an instinct for meaningful aesthetic form.
+In JazzTimes, Brian Lynch wrote, "Lots of young pianists have chops and energy, but Cohen also has an instinct for meaningful aesthetic form.
 His spilling runs and chiming resolutions are necessary to an overall design."